WHEN LIFE GIVES YOU LEMONS…

 Head to the Neapolitan Riviera on the southwest coast of Italy, and you’ll no doubt find yourself trying a glass, or two, of limoncello.
-This sweet liqueur is made using Sorrento lemons, whose thick rind has a tart flavour and is rich in essential oils, which impart intense flavour.
+This sweet liqueur is made using Sorrento lemons, whose thick rind has a tart flavor and is rich in essential oils, which impart intense flavor.

 MAKE YOUR OWN LIMONCELLO

 It’s not difficult to make this intensely lemony liqueur, which is best served ice-cold as an after-dinner digestif.

 - 1 litre of clear, strong alcohol such as vodka